sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 2. Click `OxTrust properties` tab and search for whitelist nad blacklist label.

 ![URI](../img/reference/whitelistblacklisturi.png)

-### oxTrust Configuration
-From this tab you can access and edit the oxtrust JSON configuration file.
-Click the update button at the bottom of the changes to save any changes.

 ### oxAuth Configuration
 The oxAuth JSON configuration page gives easy access to the different endpoints used by Gluu Server CE.